ktorio/ktor-documentation/topics/google-app-engine.md

 ### Step 2: Configure the App Engine plugin {id="configure-app-engine-plugin"}
 The [Google App Engine Gradle plugin](https://github.com/GoogleCloudPlatform/app-gradle-plugin) provides tasks to build and deploy Google App Engine applications.
 To use this plugin, follow the steps below:

-1. Open the `settings.gradle` file and insert the following code to reference a plugin from the Central Maven repository:
+1. Open the `settings.gradle.kts` file and insert the following code to reference a plugin from the Central Maven repository:
    ```groovy
    ```
    {src="settings.gradle.kts" lines="1-13"}